wusker/image-processing/README.md

 ## Future

-The hope is to optimize this system for an efficient workflow and optimized images closer to how [Squoosh](https://squoosh.app/) handles image this process—but this with bulk processing.
+The hope is to optimize this system for an efficient workflow and optimized images closer to how [Squoosh](https://squoosh.app/) handles this process—but this with bulk processing.